The Tourist (soundtrack): Reception

-James Christopher Monger of AllMusic noted that Howard's score "strikes a nice balance between electronic-driven, modern heist cues and more traditional, James Bond-inspired espionage themes."
+James Christopher Monger of AllMusic noted that Howard's score for The Tourist "strikes a nice balance between electronic-driven, modern heist cues and more traditional, James Bond-inspired espionage themes."
 Filmtracks wrote "Interestingly, the fluffy tone of The Tourist is in part perpetuated by Howard's choice to mix the orchestral elements far in front of the synthetic ones, another reason this score really sounds little like Salt [...]
 The album presentation is generous with Howard's material, including over an hour of it (perhaps unnecessarily).
 But the bonus of the album is hearing one retained cue from Yared's score at the end, a dance saturated with the same European sensibilities that Howard clearly emulated.
 In the end, one has to wonder if Yared's entire score would have worked just as well, if not better."
 Thomas Glorieux of Maintitles wrote "Either way The Tourist is an acceptable spy score and at times charming romantic score.
 And in my mind it is clear that the romantic music does outshine the suspenseful material, and this due to a most lovely romantic theme.
 So I guess most of you will want to stay to that side of the soundtrack."